Search

 Maximum load - minimum space - maximum flexibility

-achieve this goal, the outside diameter should always be as large as possible.
-This automatically keeps the stack length short.
+The best spring arrangement is the one which uses the least number of individual disc springs.
+In order to achieve this goal, the outside diameter should always be as large as possible.
+This automatically keeps the disc spring stack length short.

 With an increasing number of disc springs, the friction and the uneven deflection of individual discs within the stack increases.
-We recommend Lo<3.De as the approximate stack length.
+We recommend Lo<3.De as the approximate spring stack length.

 We are looking forward to help you